How May Lindstrom’s Extreme Sensitive Skin Led to A (Luxurious, Beautiful) Booming Business

-Her career evolved into makeup artistry—a 10-year gap in your resume as a chef is pretty devastating, career-wise—Lindstrom began using her homemade skincare oils and balms on clients, and sharing with the stylists, photographers, and models she met on set—and people began demanding some for themselves.
+Her career evolved into makeup artistry—a 10-year gap in your resume as a chef is pretty devastating, career-wise—Lindstrom began using her homemade skin care oils and balms on clients, and sharing with the stylists, photographers, and models she met on set—and people began demanding some for themselves.
 “My kit looked more like a painter’s arsenal,” she says.
-“For years I had formulated to meet the needs of my own skin, and I researched and experimented to meet other types of extreme skin conditions like severe acne, radiation burns, chemotherapy skin sensitivity, and post-surgical and post-injury scarring.
-I loved the challenge of addressing the most dramatic cases, and reveled in seeing the impossible become possible.”
+“For years I had formulated to meet the needs of my own skin, and I researched and experimented to meet other types of skin conditions.
+I loved the challenge and reveled in seeing the impossible become possible.”

 For the majority of her clients—models—the needs were different.
 “These were genetic lottery winners,” she explains.
 “Beyond being overstimulated and sensitive from work, their skin was pretty healthy.
 What they got from my products was this incredible glow and radiance.”
 Lindstrom started thinking bigger: “I wanted to create a larger ripple of change, something to insire a new relationship to our skin.”
 She began thinking about creating a company.

 Lindstrom went back to how she felt as a young girl—not just wishing for products that would treat her seriously troubled skin, but also wishing for the glamorous, fun, female-bonding aspect of beauty.
-The result: A combinations of truly curative products that feel anything but medicinal, with wildly luxurious textures, packaging, and yes, even scents.
-Lindstrom goes beyond nontoxic into active healing with oils like The Youth Dew for face and her body-coddling The Good Stuff (it leaves your skin calmed, supple, incredibly moisturized and with a subtle, sexy gleam).
-Regular treatments with her Problem Solver mask deal with acne like no other regimen; not only is her Blue Cocoon balm the best emergency skin-irritation treatment there is (seriously, you can throw out your drugstore cortisone cream), it is also one of the most hydrating anti-agers in existence.
+The result: A combination of truly gorgeous products that feels anything but medicinal, with wildly luxurious textures, packaging, and yes, even scents.
+Lindstrom goes beyond nontoxic into nuturturing oils like The Youth Dew for face and her body-coddling The Good Stuff (it leaves your skin calmed, supple, incredibly moisturized and with a subtle, sexy gleam).
+Regular treatments with her Problem Solver mask deal with breakouts like no other regimen; not only is her Blue Cocoon balm the best emergency skin treatment there is, it is also one of the most hydrating formulas in existence.